Ricardo Rodríguez (football manager): Return to Girona

 On 4 July 2013, Rodríguez returned to Girona, with his side now in Segunda División.
 He was relieved from his duties on 19 December, after a poor display in his last outings.

 Thailand

-On 19 January 2014, Rodríguez was named at the helm of Thai Premier League's Ratchaburi F.C.
+On 19 January 2014, Rodríguez was named at the helm of Thai Premier League's Ratchaburi.
 Rodríguez finished his first season in Thailand with Ratchaburi by the fourth place in the final standing, highest position in the club history.
-In November, after the season's end, he left the club and signed for fellow league team Bangkok Glass F.C. shortly after.
+In November, after the season's end, he left the club and signed for fellow league team Bangkok Glass shortly after.
 Rodríguez was sacked near the end of the 2015 season after 30 games of domestic league.
 In March 2016 he was appointed as manager of Suphanburi.

-On 28 June 2016, Ricardo Rodriguez has resigned from his position at Suphanburi after 3 months in charge.
+On 28 June 2016, Rodríguez has resigned from his position at Suphanburi after 3 months in charge.

 Tokushima Vortis

 In November 2016, Rodríguez signed with Japan's J2 League side Tokushima Vortis from 2017 season.
 Rodríguez is the first Spanish coach to win a trophy in Japan.